LinkedPasts/linked-places-format/README.md

   ]
 }
 ```
-* In the event the location for a place is unknown, the "geometries" array should contain "null", e.g.
 * Values for the optional `certainty` attribute can be one of "certain", "less-certain" and "uncertain".

+[1] In the event the location for a place is unknown, the "geometries" array should be empty, e.g.

 ```
 "geometry": {
   "type": "GeometryCollection",
-  "geometries": ["null"]
+  "geometries": []
 }
 ```
 #### **`links[]`** (_encouraged_)